marositesUSC/heat_project/docs/enabling_samba.md

 ```bash
 sudo apt-get install samba samba-common-bin
 ```
+If you run into any issues with the install, try to rerun the install command.

 We need to edit the configiguration file. `nano` opens a text editor.
 It is super handy.
 You will notice your mouse will not work, and you will have to manouver through the file with your keyboard.
+There are some shortcuts, but `ctrl+x` is important for closing your file.
 ```bash
 sudo nano /etc/samba/smb.conf
 ```

-Paste the follow into the file.
+Paste the follow into the file at the very bottom.

 ```
 [PiShare]